whyboris/utilitarianism.net/instructions/README.md

 - Consult _Hugo_ [documentation](https://gohugo.io/documentation/) if you have trouble, or reach out to Boris with questions.
 - We have a shortcode that will generate the table of contents: `{{< TOC >}}`
+- _Front matter_ includes `authors: ` which will be used in the _"How to Cite This Page"_ section of each page.
+  - if the field is absent, the default three authors will be listed
 - We enabled `unsafe` mode for _Markdown_ to allow [subscript](https://discourse.gohugo.io/t/footnote-sup-tag-not-working-inside-markdownify-help/25426) and other _HTML_ elements (e.g. see the _glossary.md_ file)
 - Pages that have the same name as a folder need to be moved into the folder and renamed to `_index.md` to work properly (e.g. `objections-to-utilitarianism`)
   - these use the `list.html` _layout_